-To help rebalance the wave of maturing loans, it is important to advance measures that will encourage additional capital formation and loan restructuring and avoid pro-cyclical regulatory actions such as the Basel III Endgame.
+More than \$950 billion of U.S. commercial real estate mortgages are estimated to mature in 2025.
+To help rebalance the wave of maturing loans, it is important to advance measures that will encourage additional capital formation and loan restructuring.

-As urged by RER, a policy statement-Policy Statement on Prudent Commercial Real Estate Loan Accommodations and Workouts-issued by regulatory agencies encouraging financial institutions to work constructively with creditworthy borrowers on CRE loan workouts is helping to see loans through the current environment.

-Many of these loans require additional equity, and borrowers still need time to restructure this debt.
-Capital formation is vital to help restructure maturing debt and fill the equity gap.
+- As urged by RER, a policy statement-Policy Statement on Prudent Commercial Real Estate Loan Accommodations and Workouts-issued by regulatory agencies encouraging financial institutions to work constructively with creditworthy borrowers on CRE loan workouts is helping to see loans through the current environment. - Many of these loans require additional equity, and borrowers still need time to restructure this debt. - Capital formation is vital to help restructure maturing debt and fill the equity gap.